 Up to the Petanque pitches then, where we had a bit of a practice before returning down to the Reception area for a presentation on Fanzara a quiet village whose houses are covered in graffiti by 'artists' from around the world.
 Oh well our excursion there on Wednesday will be something to keep us occupied.

-Also in the room were 'The Intellectuals', probably Guardian readers, who tried to ask what he thought were clever questions regarding how the annual influx of tourists had effected the villages economy, I reckon Wednesday could be a good day.
+Also in the room were 'The Intellectuals', probably Guardian readers, who tried to ask what they thought were clever questions regarding how the annual influx of tourists had effected the villages economy, I reckon Wednesday could be a good day.

 When we left the presentation I popped in to Reception next door to check on the weekly Wine Tasting session.
 It had been fully booked for today when I enquired and as it was scheduled for next Saturday, and we were available, I wanted to get our names down.
 Once I got in there I saw that they were planning a day trip to Valencia on the 16th March during their 'La Fallas' celebrations, and so we bought a couple of tickets.
 We may well go before then on the train but at least we can be sure of going once on the coach.

 Then it was back to 'Base Camp' where I slipped in to my naughty nylon joggie bottoms for a comfortable session of slobbing around.
 I managed to finish my Guy Martin book 'Worms to Catch'.

 Soon afterwards we watched a bit of BBC television live via the internet.
 It was the news channel and they were featuring a protest march about funding for the NHS.
 Now the simple fact is the NHS will never have enough money, medical procedures are advancing do rapidly that funding cannot keep pace.
 Add to that the problem of health tourists and the half-hearted attempts by grossly overpaid managers to chase payment from foreigners who fly in and get, due to our sloppy procedures, free health treatment before flying back home without paying.